Professional Water Heater Installation in Houston

 It’s cleaned your dirty dishes day in and day out, washed your clothing, warmed your bath and shower water without a complaint, but now it’s time to say goodbye to your water heater.
-Whether you have a traditional tank heater or a newer tankless one, when the time comes to replace and install a new one, there’s only one place to go, Nick’s Plumbing and Sewer Services.
+Whether you have a traditional tank heater or a newer tankless one, when the time comes to replace and install a new one, there’s only one place to go, Nick’s Plumbing and Air Conditioning Services.
 If you’re still unclear about the different types of water heaters and how much installation might cost, the following information is for you!

 What Are the Different Types of Hot Water Heaters?

 Traditional water tanks come in a wide variety of sizes from the smaller 23 to upwards of 80 gallons.
-They are most commonly made of cast iron, and at Nick’s Plumbing and Sewer Services, we stock them in both gas and electric-powered versions.
+They are most commonly made of cast iron, and at Nick’s Plumbing and Air Conditioning Services, we stock them in both gas and electric-powered versions.
 They are sizeable and occupy a tremendous amount of space.
 Whether you install one in your furnace or laundry area, they will rightly take up and a large amount of square footage.
 But offer enough hot water for an entire household to fulfill all of their hot water needs.

 Then there’s their smaller-sized high-efficiency cousin: the tankless water heater.
 We also sell this type of model in either a gas or electric version.
 They are the size of a small suitcase and can fit on the wall in your home both inside and out.
 It heats water on an as-needed basis and lasts longer than the traditional water tank.